apache/flink/docs/libs/gelly_guide.md

 {% top %}

-### Configuring a Vertex-Centric Iteration
+### Configuring a Scatter-Gather Iteration
-A vertex-centric iteration can be configured using a `VertexCentricConfiguration` object.
+A scatter-gather iteration can be configured using a `ScatterGatherConfiguration` object.
 Currently, the following parameters can be specified:

-* <strong>Name</strong>: The name for the vertex-centric iteration.
+* <strong>Name</strong>: The name for the scatter-gather iteration.
 The name is displayed in logs and messages and can be specified using the `setName()` method.

 * <strong>Parallelism</strong>: The parallelism for the iteration.
 It can be set using the `setParallelism()` method.